This page will no longer be updated as of 8/31/2020. We wanted to preserve public-facing guidance and resources from March – August 2020.

 ASD Nest Support Project at NYU Steinhardt Resources for families and educators on Remote Learning includes practical info on setting up home environment, plus links to social story from Carol Gray about coronavirus.
 Peter Vermeulen’s post on ASD and Covid-19 tips is worth a read, especially the part about keeping positive and “pressing the context button.”
 (3/20/2020, and ongoing updates)

-FAQs by NYC parents answered by Skyer Law includes what’s going on with scheduled IEP meetings and remote assessments.
-(3/21/20 and ongoing)
+FAQs for NYC parents answered by Skyer Law includes what’s going on with scheduled IEP meetings and remote assessments and transportation (ongoing).

 NY State Education Dept (NYSED) Chancellor Suspends State Testing.
 (3/20/2020)